PoursMo/minishell/tests.md

 # empty inputs

-""										okay, return value is 127
+""										okay, return value is 127	LEAKS because of env, normal
 """"									okay, return value is 127
 ''										okay, return value is 127
 " "										okay, return value is 127